cosmicjs/nodejs-website-boilerplate/README.md

 ###Node.js Website Boilerplate
 The Node.js Website Boilerplate is a website template can be used as a starting point to build a website that satisfies a lot of use cases.<br />
-Features include:<br />
+Features include:<br /><br />
-1. Fully responsive down to mobile w/ Bootstrap framework
+1. Fully responsive down to mobile w/ Bootstrap framework<br />
-2. SEO ready
+2. SEO ready<br />
-3. A contact form that sends an email to your email(s) of choice and to Cosmic JS for reference
+3. A contact form that sends an email to your email(s) of choice and to Cosmic JS for reference<br />
-4. Full-site search functionality
+4. Full-site search functionality<br />
 5. All content is easily mangaged in Cosmic JS including pages, blog and contact info.<br /><br />
 Sign up at [https://cosmicjs.com](Cosmic JS) to install this app with demo content to begin.
 ####Get started